 But rather than spend the rest of this recession hiding under a rock, we dividend-loving investors can profit.
-Yes, many companies are cutting their dividends, but there are plenty of stocks not only maintaining their dividends, but also growing them.
+Yes, many companies are cutting them, but there are plenty of companies not only maintaining their dividends, but growing them.

 Spotting the long-haul winners

-As November has shown, cuts happen.
-But fortunately, identifying dividend payers with sustainable, growing payouts isn't exactly rocket science -- you just need to know what you're looking for.
+As we've seen, cuts happen.
+But fortunately, identifying dividend payers with sustainable, growing payouts isn't exactly rocket science.
+You just need to know what you're looking for.

-Companies with long, uninterrupted histories of dishing out dividends typically share these three traits.
+Companies with long, uninterrupted histories of dishing out dividends typically share the following three traits.

-Dividends are usually funded with free cash flow, which means that prodigious cash generation and dividend safety go hand-in-hand.
-Dividend all-star Philip Morris International
+Healthy dividends are funded with free cash flow, which means that prodigious cash generation and dividend safety go hand in hand.
+Dividend-dealer Philip Morris International

 2. They aren't cyclical.